qlife/emacs-on-windows-memo-qlife/README.md

 Emacsw32 usage memo
 ===================

-I have taste Emacs on windows for awhile.
-I googled around and put everything I found here, to make this task easier.
+I have tried Emacs on windows for awhile.
+I search around the Internet and put everything I found here, to make this task easier.
-I've tried my best to record any sources; however it is always something missed, please pointed out my errors.
+I've tried my best to record every source of data; however it is always something missed and  please pointed out my errors.

 The distribution used is the Emacsw32.

-For copyright see COPYING(WTFPL) in the same repository or just do anything you want to do.
+For copyright see COPYING(WTFPL) in the source repository or just do anything you want to do.

 [Emacsw32](http://ourcomments.org/Emacs/EmacsW32.html) is a great package for those who want test Emacs on windows platform.
 The package itself comes with some missed command line utilities, this is much convenient.